 Shippers print required markings directly on the package, an attached label, or tag.
-An important package marking is the name of the hazardous material.
+An important package marking is the name of the HazMat.
 It is the same name as the one on the shipping paper.
 The requirements for marking vary by package size and material being transported.
 When required, the shipper will put the following on the package:

-- The name and address of shipper or consignee. - The hazardous material's shipping name and identification number. - The labels required.
+- The name and address of shipper or consignee.

+- The HazMat shipping name and ID number.

+- The labels required.